The Carnival Is Over: Nick Cave version

-Nick Cave & the Bad Seeds covered the Seekers' version of "The Carnival is Over" on their 1986 album "Kicking Against The Pricks".
+Nick Cave & the Bad Seeds covered the Seekers' version of "The Carnival is Over" on their 1986 album Kicking Against The Pricks.
 This was the third album released by the Australian rock band.
-Remarking on the song selection on the Album, Cave said:
+Remarking on the song selection on the album, Cave said:

+Dean & Britta version

+Dean & Britta duo of Dean Wareham and Britta Phillips covered the Seekers' version of "The Carnival is Over" on their 2020 album Quarantine Tapes during the pandemic.
+Dean Wareham said: